austation/austation/tgui/docs/tutorial-and-examples.md

 structure.

 So let's create our first React Component.
-Create a file with a name `SampleInterface.js` (or any other name you want), and copy this code snippet (make sure component name matches the file name):
+Create a file with a name `SampleInterface.js` (or any other name you want) in tgui/interfaces, and copy this code snippet (make sure component name matches the file name):

 ```jsx